 View the BOLD Learning and Teaching Practice.

 Focus Area 05 | Student progress, assessment and feedback

 5.5 Learners are provided with formative feedback regarding their progress

 5.10 Grades and feedback are made available to all learners online

-CLIPP offers the following professional development opportunities to support teaching staff with better design of assessment tasks and planning of assessment practices:
+CTIQ offers the following ongoing professional development opportunities to support teaching staff with improving the processes and practices of providing quality feedback for student learning:

 - Graduate Certificate in Education (Tertiary Education) – This postgraduate award course is designed to support tertiary teachers deliver quality, contemporary teaching practices in the higher education setting.
-Modules on assessment include the likes of: Dynamics of assessment, Students as partners, Teachers as partners and Quality assessment practices.
-View what else the GCETE has to offer.
+Modules on feedback include the: Dynamics of assessment, Enhancing practice through review, Quality assessment practices, and High impact teaching.